U.S. Stocks Turn Higher on Factory Data

-U.S. stocks turned higher Tuesday after manufacturing data showed a continuing economic recovery.
+U.S. stocks rose Tuesday after manufacturing data showed the economy continues to bounce back from the coronavirus shutdown.

-The S&P 500 traded 0.2% higher, opening September with slight gains after its best August since 1986.
-The Nasdaq Composite rose 0.8% a day after the technology-heavy index closed at an all-time high.
-The Dow Jones Industrial Average rose slightly.
+The S&P 500 traded 0.3% higher, opening September with modest gains after its best August since 1986.
+The Nasdaq Composite rose 0.9% a day after the technology-heavy index closed at a fresh all-time high.
+The Dow Jones Industrial Average rose 0.2%.

-U.S. manufacturing activity in August expanded at the fastest pace in one-and-a-half years, according to a survey of the sector compiled by IHS Markit.
-Data from the Institute for Supply Management also showed a rise.
+U.S. manufacturing activity accelerated in August, growing for the third straight month and topping the expectations of economists, according to data from the Institute for Supply Management.
+The growth was driven by new demand and faster export orders, though the picture for hiring was mixed, a pair of surveys released Tuesday showed.

 "The continuation of this recovery is being priced in already," said Esty Dwek, head of global market strategy at Natixis Investment Managers.
 "As long as it keeps going, I think markets can continue advancing."

+Brian Barish, chief investment office at Cambiar Investors, said his firm has been taking profits on some holdings of highflying tech companies, including Amazon.com and Google parent Alphabet.
+Both have marked sharp gains in recent months, making their shares look expensive to some.

+"We are in spectacular valuation territory," Mr. Barish said.
+He is considering investing in beaten-down hospitality companies, which stand to gain as the economy reopens.

-Zoom Video Communications jumped 44% in early U.S. trading after the video-chatting software developer raised its outlook for the year for the second time in recent months.
+Still, technology companies helped lead the S&P 500 higher on Tuesday, with Netflix and Nvidia up more than 3% apiece.
+Zoom Video Communications jumped 34% after the video-chatting software developer raised its outlook for the year for the second time in recent months.

-Technology companies including Netflix and Nvidia also rose Tuesday, leading the S&P 500 higher.

 Data out from parts of Asia and Europe showed that factories are slowly recovering from the sharp output cuts that accompanied coronavirus lockdowns, but have continued to pare jobs in the face of an uncertain outlook.